Why is Roof Flashing Necessary? What Does it Do?

 The modern roof, as advanced as it is, still has weak spots that are prone to leak whenever it rains.
 These vulnerable spots are joints and penetrations.
 A joint is where two roof sections meet, and penetrations are holes in your roof, for example, chimneys, vents, and skylights.

-All Dry USA stated, potential weak spots provide water with the opportunity to flow through your roof and come into your home where it can damage your building structure, stimulate bacterial development and mold growth, and give rise to rot and decay.
+All Dry USA stated, “potential weak spots provide water with the opportunity to flow through your roof and come into your home where it can damage your building structure, stimulate bacterial development and mold growth, and give rise to rot and decay.
+This can also lead to a complete roof collapse.”

 That is where flashing comes in.
 Flashing consists of waterproof materials that has a shape to encourage the flow of water from the sensitive areas to the property’s water management system.
 Since flashing has to be waterproof, the material type of the flashing is significant.